Medically Reviewed by:Nancy DeLuca, RDRegistered Dietitian

-Online weight loss surgery support has four significant advantages over face-to-face meetings:
+Online weight loss surgery support helps patients in four significant ways:

-- Receive advice and encouragement right when you need it without having to wait until your next in-person weight loss surgery support group meeting.
+- Help When You Need It.
+Receive advice and encouragement right when you need it without having to wait until your next in-person weight loss surgery support group meeting.

 - Easy regular access to the most up-to-date bariatric research.
 Regardless of how knowledgeable your bariatric doctors are, it would be impossible for them to keep up with the ongoing research related to all areas of weight loss surgery.
 Utilizing the right tools for ongoing education will keep you at the forefront of “what works” and provide you with important questions and discussion points for future meetings with your bariatric professionals.